home-assistant/home-assistant.io/source/hassio/addon_testing.markdown

 The fastest way to develop add-ons is by adding them to your local add-on repository.
 To access your local add-on repository, install either the [Samba add-on] or [SSH add-on].

-Right now add-ons will only work with images that are stored on Docker Hub (using `image` from add-on config).
-We're working on enabling local add-ons to be built on the device.
+Right now add-ons will work with images that are stored on Docker Hub (using `image` from add-on config).
+Without `image` inside local add-ons repository it to be built on the device.

 ## {% linkable_title Local run %}